The Hidden Cost of Minimum Payments_ Why Your Credit Card Debt Never Ends

 Minimum payments typically represent just 1-3% of your outstanding balance, creating an illusion of affordability while maximizing interest costs.
 When you carry a $5,000 balance on a card with 18% APR and make only the minimum payment of $150 monthly, you're looking at a 15-year repayment timeline with approximately $4,200 in total interest charges.
 That means you'll ultimately pay $9,200 for purchases that originally cost $5,000.

-Why Minimum Payments Keep You Trapped
+Why Do Minimum Payments Keep You Trapped for So Long?

 The fundamental problem with minimum payments is that most of your money goes toward interest rather than principal reduction.
 In the early years of making minimum payments on a $5,000 balance, approximately $75 of your $150 monthly payment goes directly to interest charges, leaving only $75 to reduce the actual debt.
 This means you're barely making progress on the principal balance while the credit card company collects substantial interest revenue.